100 Great Hiking Trails in the Adirondack Park Outside of the Heavily-Used and Popular High Peaks Wilderness Area

 Blue Mountain Blue Mountain is a very steep and challenging 2.2-mile hike to a large, wide open summit with a firetower that provides a 360-degree view.

-Cascade Pond A long 9.2-mile hike (round trip) that is partly on a long section the Northville-Placid Trail that leads to a beautiful secluded ponds with rocky outcrops on the shoreline and a lean-to.
+Cascade Pond A long 9.2-mile hike (round trip) that is partly on a long section of the Northville-Placid Trail that leads to a beautiful secluded pond with rocky outcrops on the shoreline and a lean-to.

-Chimney Mountain A short, yet steep, 2.5-mile hike (round trip) to a rocky summit with unique geological features and great views.
-The area is also popular for caving exploration.
+Chimney Mountain (CURRENTLY CLOSED) A short, yet steep, 2.5-mile hike (round trip) to a rocky summit with unique geological features and great views.
+The area is also popular for cave exploration.
+Must pay for parking at a privately owned parking lot.

 Mud Pond Mountain Mud Pond Mountain is a moderate 2.1-mile hike along dirt roads and trails to a small mountain with terrific views of the central Adirondacks in the Cedarlands Conservation Easement tract.